What if the entire personal finance industry is focussing us on the wrong things?

-Instead, what if the underlying key to getting rich lies in how we think about money and wealth?
+Instead, what if the key to getting rich lies in how we think about money and wealth?

 Mental models are ways of looking at the world.
 They are like maps: simplified versions of reality which help us navigate a complex world.

-Humans make money decisions much like we make relationship decisions, through a complex mix of conscious and sub-conscious thought processes driven by emotions and programming in ways we don’t really understand.
+We make most decisions more on our instincts and emotions than we do on logic.
+Humans make money decisions like we make relationship decisions: using a complex mix of conscious and sub-conscious thought processes driven by emotions and programming in ways we don’t really understand.

 Similarly, is it possible that we all have money blueprints that determine our financial results?
 For good or bad.